yhagio/tutorialedge.net/content/typescript/typescript-mongodb-beginners-tutorial.md

 Excellent, we now have a good base on top of which we can build our MongoDB based REST API!

-# Our book.ts File
+# Our bookController.ts File

-Ok, so let's start fleshing out our API and subsequently the functions within our `book.ts` file we want to expose.
+Ok, so let's start fleshing out our API and subsequently the functions within our `bookController.ts` file we want to expose.

-<div class="filename">book.ts</div>
+<div class="filename">bookController.ts</div>

 ```ts
 import { Request, Response } from "express";